harsh-sset/checksum-code/CONTRIBUTING.md

-# Contributing to Claude Code Action
+# Contributing to Checksum Code Action

-Thank you for your interest in contributing to Claude Code Action!
+Thank you for your interest in contributing to Checksum Code Action!
 This document provides guidelines and instructions for contributing to the project.

 ## Getting Started